UTA-HEP-Computing/Documentation/utadl/README.md

 	-t or -torque
-	runs torque form generator, make one liner option (-c)
+	runs torque form generator, make one liner option (-c) -c [or -create] one liner args that generates
+		-l [or -list] lists torque jobs
 	-lu or -users
 	list users and if they're running a job (system resource usage)